jpcx/deep-props.extract/README.md

 [![NPM](https://nodei.co/npm/deep-props.extract.png)](https://nodei.co/npm/deep-props.extract/)

-Creates an array of deep paths and properties associated with an object.
-Non-recursively iterates through deep objects until an endpoint is reached.
+Non-recursively creates an array of deep paths and properties within an object.
 Optionally unpacks prototypes and non-enumerable property descriptors.
-Supports Objects, Arrays, Maps, and Sets automatically.
+Supports Objects, Arrays, Maps, and Sets.

 Endpoints may be previously discovered object references, primitives, or objects whose children are inaccessible due to settings or otherwise.